 There are a variety of ways to participate:

 Host Families are volunteers who practice Biblical hospitality by opening their homes to children while their parents resolve short-term crises.
-Placement most commonly range from 2 weeks to 3 months and under 5yrs of age but can range from 2 days to1year and be newborn to 18years old.
-You must be at least 25 years old, emotionally and financially stable, mature, law abiding, healthy, and active.
+This partnering relationship most commonly ranges from 2 weeks to 3 months and serves children under 5 years of age, but can range from 2 days to 1 year and serve children that are newborn to 18 years old.
+One must be at least 25 years old, emotionally and financially stable, mature, law abiding, healthy, and active.
 Host families are screened, approved, and trained by SFFC.

 Family Friends are volunteer mentors who come alongside parents to encourage and strengthen families in crisis so that they may thrive.
 Family Friends help to address the problem of parental isolation, which is at the root of why most parents seek out Safe Families.
 Placement of children is not needed for parents to be connected to a Family Friend.
 Family Friends can also support Host Families with meals, respite care, transportation, tutoring...